Jacob Abbott

 Who was Jacob Abbott?

-Jacob Abbott was a 19th-century American author, educator, and minister, best known for his extensive writings for children, including the Rollo series.
+Jacob Abbott was an American author, educator, and clergyman, best known for moral and historical children’s literature including the Rollo series.

 Related Literary Movements